Bayesian Geostatistical Modeling for Cluster Randomized Trials: Introduction

+The primary contribution of this paper lies in the rigorous evaluation of a geostatistical mixed-effects framework within the CRT inference setting.
+Specifically, our contribution is twofold: first, we adopt a geostatistical mixed-effects model tailored to CRT settings and systematically evaluate the impact of incorporating spatial correlation on treatment effect estimation through simulation studies, demonstrating improvements in power, bias, and precision compared with non-spatial CRT analysis methods; second, we provide a practical Bayesian implementation using the Integrated Nested Laplace Approximation (INLA) \cite{rueApproximateBayesianInference2009a}.
+Additionally, we examined cluster-level spatial predictive uncertainty to illustrate the proposed model's potential for informing future treatment allocation strategies.

-In Section \ref{sec:methods}, we present a Bayesian point process method for treatment efficacy trials and its potential use in CRTs with continuous responses.
-Section \ref{sec:simulation} outlines data generation, prior specification, operating characteristics, and introduces nonspatial comparison methods to compare the performance with our proposed method.
-The results for the simulations are given in Section \ref{sec:results}, while Section \ref{sec:discussion} describes the advantages and disadvantages of the methods covered in this paper.
+In Section \ref{sec:methods}, we present a Bayesian geostatistical method for treatment efficacy trials and its potential use in CRTs with continuous responses.
+Section \ref{sec: design implications of spatial uncertainty} illustrates potential design implications of treatment allocation strategies from summarized spatial predictive uncertainty.
+Section \ref{sec:simulation} outlines simulation settings with data generation, performance metrics, nonspatial comparison methods to compare the performance with our proposed method, and simulation results.
+Section \ref{sec:data applcation} shows the application of methods in clustered data, and lastly, Section \ref{sec:discussion} describes the advantages and disadvantages of the methods covered in this paper.
 Additional details are provided in the Supplementary Materials.